Put Yourself First: Tips For Caring For Your Mental Health

 Like most things in life, working on your mental health is a journey.
 It can take a little or a lot of work to keep your mind in check.
 At the end of the day, though, you are all you’ve got so the journey is 100 per cent worth it.

-For almost two years you’ve listened to every man and his dog harp on about COVID-19.
-Whilst we know it’s getting repetitive, we need to acknowledge this experience.
-2020 (and, for those of us in New South Wales and Victoria, 2021) has been like no other.
-The last two years have seen us #WFH, bake banana bread excessively and engage our core in at-home pilates; it has also seen global job loss, unimaginable financial stress, illness and death.
+For almost three years you’ve listened to every man and his dog harp on about COVID-19.
+While we know it’s getting repetitive, we need to acknowledge this experience.
+The first three years of the 2020s have been like no other.
+The last three years have seen us #WFH, bake banana bread excessively and engage our core in at-home pilates; it has also seen global job loss, unimaginable financial stress, illness and death.

 This prolonged period of stress, unpredictability and social isolation has taken a toll on our collective mental health.
 Just as you check in with others, it’s important to check in with yourself: are you okay?
 (Remember: it’s okay not to be okay.)